johannessonlab/Letharia/LichenPloidy/README.md

 ## Building the environment

-First, I can start by updating conda.
+First, you can start by updating conda.

     $ conda update -n base conda